nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Mark a pet as present: `present`

 When a pet is arriving for daycare on a certain day, you will need to mark a pet as present on that day.

-Sometimes the pet will require school bus pick-up and drop-off, if you provide those services.
+In addition, if your daycare offers transport services to your clients, you may also indicate the pick-up and drop-off times of such arrangements.

 Format: `present INDEX date/dd-MM-yyyy [pu/HH:mm do/HH:mm]`